-There’s the fun stuff, side effects the music that you’re humming along to instantly; and then there’s the stuff that’s a little harder to characterise.
-The first time I heard a piece of music by Old Earth, treatment the songwriting/performing side of Milwaukee’s Todd Umhoefer, I downloaded his entire back catalogue right away.
+There’s the fun stuff, the music that you’re humming along to instantly; and then there’s the stuff that’s a little harder to characterise.
+The first time I heard a piece of music by Old Earth, the songwriting/performing side of Milwaukee’s Todd Umhoefer, I downloaded his entire back catalogue right away.
 Why, I can’t say: his often meandering, experimental compositions aren’t the sort of music that I normally listen to.
 But there’s a warmth to his voice, when it appears, that all the lo-fi production in the world cannot disguise – and when things feel right, sometimes they just are.

 It’s most obvious on “2”, the ten-minute centrepiece to a new album which takes on the weight of an epic despite only being three tracks long.
 Each track breaks down still further, and by three minutes into what comes across as a straightforward take on Neutral Milk Hotel complete with ambiguous, poetic lyrics it has become something else entirely.
 It’s an album structured to warn off song-skippers, which is why it’s a good thing that the prolific artist has chosen to partner with eclectic Edinburgh-based lable Mini 50 Records for this month’s release of Small Hours.